LeezaJee/LeezaJee/README.md

 Full-Stack Web Developer
 ------------------------

-After working in Customer Service for 3 years, I am switching careers to become a Full-Stack Web Developer with CareerFoundry now.
+After working in Customer Service for 3 years, I am switching careers to become a Full-Stack Web Developer with CareerFoundry.

 * 🌍  I'm based in Berlin
 * 🖥️  See my portfolio at [My Portfolio](http://leezajee.github.io/portfolio.website/)